elerihulme/Gower-Sea-Swimming/README.md

 ### Validation

 * [HTML Validator](https://validator.w3.org/) was run on each page to determine any HTML errors.
-The only error found on each page was for the type attribute of buton on an a tag, this was taken from Bootstrap, and I don't believe it is necessarily an error.
+The only error found on each page was for the type attribute value of buton on an a tag.
+This section of code was taken from Bootstrap, and I don't believe it is necessarily an error.
 More information can be found [here](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/button).

 ![index validation](documentation/index-verfication.png)

 ![gallery validation](documentation/gallery-verification.png)

 ![signup validation](documentation/signup-verification.png)

 ![signup-complete validation](documentation/signup-complete-verification.png)

 * [CSS Validator](https://validator.w3.org/) was run on the style sheet and there were no errors found.

 ![css validation](documentation/css-verification.png)

 * Lighthouse in Chrome Developer Tools was used to check performance and picked up some early contrast errors in colour choice so colours were adjusted accordingly.
 No other significant errors were found.

 ![index lighthouse](documentation/index-lighthouse.png)

 ![gallery lighthouse](documentation/gallery-lighthouse.png)

 ![signup lighthouse](documentation/signup-lighthouse.png)

 ![signup-complete lighthouse](documentation/signup-complete-lighthouse.png)